3) Science Fails in a Pandemic

 Perhaps my understanding is simplistic or naïve, but if they’re all applying the same scientific method, to the same data… shouldn’t they all produce the same results?
 Even if we allow for a healthy dose of variation, true science should not produce conclusions that are diametrically opposed to each other.
 Scientists may disagree on the size of the effect, but not on the sign, surely?

-There may be many different explanations for these contradictory results, other effects at work, but I’d argue that the possibility that science simply cannot function as intended in an extreme and dynamic environment like a pandemic would have to be one of them.
-We will never have enough data to reach a scientific consensus on any matter.
+There may be many different explanations for these contradictory results, other effects at work etc, but I’d argue that the possibility that science simply cannot function as intended in an extreme and dynamic environment like a pandemic should be considered by all sincere intellectuals.

 Making Statements vs Making Decisions